 Who We Are

-PCEx has built a wide ecosystem of collaborators that recover, process and recycle plastic waste, and continuously seeks out the most environmentally sound solutions to plastic waste reduction.
-PCEx supports environmental protection with programs that improve livelihoods.
+PCX has built a wide ecosystem of collaborators that recover, process and recycle plastic waste, and continuously seeks out the most environmentally sound solutions to plastic waste reduction.
+PCX supports environmental protection with programs that improve livelihoods.

 Issues we’re tackling

 Healthy Oceans, Healthy Planet